ferenctth8/PracticalSelenideAssignment/README.md

 The current application has been created using the IntelliJ IDEA and Eclipse IDE environments and respectively the Maven build tool for dependency management.

-The structure of the current project includes only 2 files:
+The structure of the current project includes only 3 files:
 A) one test class called VodafoneTest.java - this is the place where the application source code is hosted; it has been created as combination of the JUnit and the Selenide libraries;
 B) one resource file called log4j.properties - this file is responsible for hosting the configuration required for using the Log4j and
-Slf4j frameworks needed in order to logout certain messages during the application run-time (in particular during the comparison tasks).
+Slf4j frameworks needed in order to logout certain messages during the application run-time (in particular during the comparison tasks);
+C) the pom.xml configuration file responsible for building and execution of the given project.

 In order to setup the current project, the following steps will need to be executed:
 1) Create a new Maven project from scratch inside IntelliJ IDEA/Eclipse IDE - follow the naming conventions listed inside the "pom.xml"